gabe-serna/pure-mitti/README.md

 [API Calls & Get New Orders](#api-calls--get-new-orders) - [Check If Shipped](#check-if-shipped) - [Check If Transit](#check-if-transit) - [Check If Delivered](#check-if-delivered)

-Even if you aren't going to be interacting with the source code, it would still be beneficial to understand at a high level what is going on "behind the scenes".
+Even if you aren't going to be interacting with the source code, it would still be beneficial to understand at a high level what is going on _"behind the scenes"_.

 Major Sections: